What’s a Startup and How to Launch One?

 6. Choose the Right Hiring Strategy

 If your budget allows, hire a recruiter to help you out with the strategy.
 Search for ways to bring smart candidates into your business.
-Make sure you establish a nice ‘candidate-recruiter’ communication process with a couple of interviews and extensive feedbacks.
-Most of the candidates are being neglected, are taken through rows and rows of tiresome interviews and, the cream on the crop, are not even given a word of feedback.
+Make sure you establish a nice ‘candidate-recruiter’ communication process with a couple of interviews and extensive feedback.
+Most of the candidates are being neglected, are taken through rows and rows of tiresome interviews and, the cream of the crop, are not even given a word of feedback.
 Would this candidate want to work for you in the end?
 The answer is pretty clear.
 Thus, the way you establish the hiring process matters as much as the candidate himself/herself.
 There’s always tech support for the numerous ways to hire employees that exist nowadays.
 Some of the strategies might take up all your budget but decrease the time spent on hiring, and some might take little resources but give a solid output.
 For instance, 44% of recruiters use publicly available data like programmer social medial profiles on Linkedin, Facebook, or Twitter and it significantly speeds up the hiring process.

 Hiring developers for startups and in the right way is a complex process that has to be defined from the beginning.
 The clearer you will visualize the portrait of your ideal candidate the easier it will be to find one.
-However, how can a young startup hire software engineers with years of experience, outstanding technology knowledge but nothing to offer in return?
+However, how can a young startup hire software engineers with years of experience, and outstanding technology knowledge but nothing to offer in return?